vkh-cr/festapp/README.md

 - Full support for URLs (ability to link to pages in the web version of the application).
 - Ukrainian language added among the languages.
 - Minor bug fixes.

+---
+## Credits
+The app was originally developed by a team of volunteers for [Absolventský Velehrad](https://absolventskyvelehrad.cz) event in 2023.